wilsonism/geo702/syllabus.md

 ### Attend class.

 Attendance is not taken nor required, however, note that:
-1. the majority of your grade depends on your preparation for, and engagement in, studio;
+1. the majority of your grade depends on your preparation for, and engagement in, seminar;
-2. your success in pushing your technical knowledge of emerging representational technologies largely depends on the effort you apply in studio;
+2. your success in pushing your disciplinary knowledge largely depends on the effort you apply to supplement the assigned readings with further reading;
-3. in the event of an absence, you should consult the syllabus and your peers regarding what material you have missed.
+3. in the event of an absence, you should consult the syllabus and your peers regarding discussions you have missed.

 Students need to notify the professor of absences prior to class in writing (or within one week after the absence).
 S.R.
 5.2.4.2 defines the following as acceptable reasons for excused absences: (a) serious illness, (b) illness or death of family member, (c) University-related trips, (d) major religious holidays, and (e) other circumstances found to fit “reasonable cause for nonattendance” by the professor.